Frieza: Dragon Ball Z

-Ending up in Earth's Hell after being killed by Future Trunks, Frieza spends the next fourteen years being tortured by playful antics of an overly saccharine cadre of angels and fairies while reliving the memories of his defeats at the hands of Goku and Trunks.
-But Frieza is resurrected by Sorbet, who saw Frieza's return as essential to restore the Frieza Force to its former glory, and his right hand, Tagoma.
+Ending up in Earth's Hell after being killed by Future Trunks, Frieza spends the next fourteen years being tortured by the playful antics of an overly saccharine cadre of angels and fairies while reliving the memories of his defeats at the hands of Goku and Trunks.
+Frieza is resurrected by Sorbet, who saw Frieza's return as essential to restore the Frieza Force to its former glory, and his right hand, Tagoma.
 The two then bring Frieza's diced Mecha Frieza form to their ship, where they use their advanced medical technology to restore him to his full organic form.
 After learning that Goku defeated Majin Buu and fought Beerus to a stalemate, both being the two figures his father warned him never to cross, Frieza decides to undergo four months of intensive training.
-This led to him achieving a new form which he dubs "Golden Frieza" before setting off for Earth with his army.
+This led to him achieving a new form, which he dubs "Golden Frieza," before setting off for Earth with his army.
 The Z Fighters hold back Tagoma and Frieza's minions long enough for Goku and Vegeta to return from their training session on Beerus's planet.
 Frieza executes his defeated army for their incompetence just as Goku, Vegeta, Beerus, and Whis arrive.
-Goku reveals his new Super Saiyan Blue form, although Frieza overpowers him yet lacked the stamina for a prolonged fight in his powered state.
+Goku reveals his new Super Saiyan Blue form, although Frieza overpowers him, yet he lacks the stamina for a prolonged fight in his powered state.
 He then has Sorbet shoot Goku, forcing Vegeta to take up his place.
-Vegeta nearly kills Frieza who instead causes his death by destroying Earth. but Whis rewinds time so Goku can quickly kill off Frieza before he destroys the planet.
+Vegeta nearly kills Frieza, who instead causes his death by destroying Earth.
+Whis rewinds time so Goku can quickly kill off Frieza before he destroys the planet.
 Frieza returns to Hell, where he is once more tormented by the angels.
 Frieza appears in the manga adaption omake alongside Sorbet and Susami in Hell.

 Frieza later returns in the Universal Tournament Arc as a replacement member for the Seventh Universe team after Majin Buu is ineligible to fight due to having fallen into a deep sleep from which nobody could wake him, revealed to have mentally trained himself to maintain his Golden form.
 When approached by Goku, who is arranging for him to be temporarily revived by Fortuneteller Baba for a day, Frieza accepts the offer on the condition of being fully resurrected by the Dragon Balls after the tournament.
 Upon being revived, Frieza slaughters a group of assassins hired by the deities of the Ninth Universe to kill him while trapping Goku in a Destroyer-based energy attack meant for him.
-He then attempted to offer his services to the Ninth Universe deities in return for a place in their universe until Beerus and Whis appear.
+He then attempted to offer his services to the Ninth Universe deities in return for a place in their universe until Beerus and Whis appeared.
 Despite Beerus's reservations, Goku vouches for him as they join the rest of their team.